mph-/lcapy/doc/expressions.rst

     2
    s  + 5⋅s + 4

+.. _ZPK:

 Factored (ZPK) form
 -------------------

-The factored form show both the numerator and denominator polynomials  factored.
+The factored form shows both the numerator and denominator polynomials  factored.
 It is an alias for `ZPK` (zero-pole-gain) form.

    >>> H.factored()